 That’s according to University of Wisconsin Journalism Professor James L. Baughman, who documents the rapid rise of TV in American life.
 “No other household technology,” he writes, “not the telephone or indoor plumbing, had ever spread so rapidly into so many homes.”

-It didn’t take political campaigns long to catch on to the enormous power this new technology offered; the green light to instantly infiltrate the living rooms of millions of Americans, more directly, personally, and visually than ever before.
-(Franklin D. Roosevelt was actually the first U.S. president to appear on TV – in 1939 as part of a World’s Fair exhibition in New York – a broadcast that reached a handful of TV sets in the vicinity).
+It didn’t take political campaigns long to catch on to the enormous potential this new technology offered: a green light to instantly infiltrate the living rooms of millions of Americans, more directly, personally, and visually than ever before.

-The very first TV campaign ads were launched in the 1952 presidential race.
+The very first televised campaign ads were launched in the 1952 presidential race.
 Leading the charge was Republican candidate Dwight D. Eisenhower (and his running mate Richard Nixon).
 The campaign spent roughly $1.5 million on ads, twice that of Democratic opponent Adlai Stevenson.
-The first series of spot ads, called “Eisenhower Answers America,” featured a seemingly average citizen asking a laughably scripted and leading question, to which Eisenhower frankly responded, staring directly into the camera, utterly devoid of emotion or charisma.
-The campaign soon followed up with the now legendary “I Like Ike” animation, as well as a newsreel style clip.
-The ads helped Eisenhower trounce his opponent.
-He became the first Republican to take the White House in 20 years.
+The first series of spot ads, called “Eisenhower Answers America,” featured a seemingly average citizen asking a laughably scripted, leading question, to which Eisenhower frankly responded, staring directly into the camera, utterly devoid of emotion or charisma.
+The campaign soon followed up with the now legendary “I Like Ike” animation, which gave the candidate a major edge in the race.

 The Living Room Candidate, a project of the Museum of the Moving Image, is an impressively thorough and well curated repository of presidential campaign ads in every election since 1952.
 Here are 10 of the heaviest hitters (note the wide variations between negative/fear-inducing and euphorically positive):